 Subd.
-3. Layoff.
+3. Order of Personnel Reductions and Layoff.
 Upon determination by the President that attrition and retraining will not accomplish the reduction, then layoffs may be instituted.
 After meeting and conferring with the Association pursuant to Section A above, the President shall determine the particular department or program in which personnel reductions ought to be made.
 Such reductions shall then be accomplished in the following order.

 - a.
 Adjunct, community faculty, fixed term, and non-tenure track, without priority, based upon programmatic needs. - b.
-Probationary - c.
+Probationary c.
 Tenured faculty in the affected department shall be laid off in inverse order as described in Article 29.
 However, in departments or programs where positions are financed by monies from an outside jurisdiction or agency and are occupied by fixed-term or probationary faculty, such faculty may continue to hold such positions in reduced departments or programs unless there are tenured faculty members qualified to fill such positions as determined by the President.

-A tenured faculty member who has at least twenty (20) years of service within the Minnesota State Universities, shall remain available for assignment and shall not be laid off.
+A tenured faculty member who has at least twenty (20) FTE years of service within the Minnesota State Universities, shall remain available for assignment and shall not be laid off.
+For purposes of reaching the twenty (20) FTE years of service threshold, service through the date on which the faculty member's lay-off would otherwise be effective, shall be considered.
 For those tenured faculty with at least twenty (20) years of service who have received notice that their position is being eliminated, the following options will be provided.

 - 1. The President/designee may reassign the faculty member to other appropriate duties within the university. - 2.
 If the President/designee determines reassignment is not available without retraining, within six months of initial notice, the faculty member and the President/designee shall develop a mutually agreed upon retraining program, to be paid by the university, which meets the programmatic needs of the university.
 The completed plan will include timelines for completion of retraining.
 The President will review the approved plan with the receiving department, and in accordance with Article 20, the department's role is limited to that of providing recommendations only. - 3.
-If the President/designee and the faculty member cannot develop a mutually agreeable retraining plan, the faculty member's employment will terminate three (3) years from the date of initial notice.
+If the President/designee and the faculty member cannot develop a mutually agreeable retraining plan, the faculty member's employment will terminate three (3) years from the date initial notice.
 During this period, appropriate duties will be assigned by the Employer.
 At the end of this period, the faculty member will receive the maximum benefits contained in Article 16, Section D, Subd.
 3 if not otherwise qualified.
 With this option, there shall be no layoff or recall rights. - d.
 If two (2) or more faculty members have equal seniority, then those with greater length of tenured service shall have priority for retention.
 Should faculty members still be equal in seniority, then those with greater length of total service in the university shall have priority in retention.
 Beyond this, the decision of which person to retain will be made on the basis of programmatic needs of the university as determined by the President.